aboudekahil/Aboude-notes/University/CSIS215/Enums.md

 */
 ```
 ### <span style="color: #ff5545;text-transform: capitalize;">Enum Constructors</span>
-Enums can have constructors to set attributes to the enum constants but you have to set it manually when typing the enum constants
+Enums can have [[constructors]] to set [[Class attributes|attributes]] to the enum constants but you have to set it manually when typing the enum constants
 ```ad-example
 ```java
 enum Transport{